 - 2. Determine the required permissions of the tables and databases in your environment. - 3.
 Create a table or database in the Hive, then manually modify the POSIX permissions using the HDFS file system commands.

-Storage-based authorization information on the Apache Wiki Example of using the Cloudera Manager Safety Valve
+Storage-based authorization information on the Apache Wiki

 Storage-based operation permissions